Open-Systems-Pharmacology/Qualification-HI/Qualification/report/report.md

 | Ascites                | None     | Slight   | Moderate |
 | Encephalopathy         | None     | Minimal  | Advanced |

 Quantitative anatomical and physiological changes observed in hepatically impaired individuals have an impact on drug PK.
-These modifications include changes in blood flows (decreased portal and renal blood flow, and incrased hepatic arterial blood flow), cardiac output (increased), plasma binding protein concentrations (decreased), hematocrit (decreased), hepatic intrinsic clearance, and renal intrinsic clearance.
+These modifications include changes in blood flows (decreased portal and renal blood flow, and increased hepatic arterial blood flow), cardiac output (increased), plasma binding protein concentrations (decreased), hematocrit (decreased), hepatic intrinsic clearance, and renal intrinsic clearance.
 With respect to hepatic intrinsic clearance, several enzymes (CYP3A4, CYP1A2, CYP2E1, etc.) are known to be affected in the disease process.

 This report build upon the work by Edginton and Willmann (1) and Johnson, Boussery (2) to qualify the parameterization of a HI population implemented in PK-Sim.
 Section 2 describes the generation of HI populations.
 Section 3 evaluates the predicted effects of HI on the PK of 9 compounds: alfentanil, caffeine, levetiractam, metoprolol, midazolam, nifedipine, omeprazole, sildenafil, and theophylline.
 Evaluation for each compound is comprised of two steps: the initial model calibration against a healthy population, followed by an extension to populations of subjects with relevant severities of HI.